Hedge fund charges not catching on with UK mutual funds

 Funds without performance fees generated positive returns for more of the time - 63.5 percent - than funds with the structure which outperformed 62.1 percent of the time, Lipper said.

-David Smith, a fund manager at British investment firm Hargreaves Lansdown (HRGV.L), echoed the industry’s scepticism.
+David Smith, a fund manager at British investment firm Hargreaves Lansdown, echoed the industry’s scepticism.

 “There’s no evidence to support the argument performance fees lead to better performance.
 If managers can get you to pay them 20 percent they’ll take it and spend it but many of them aren’t earning it,” he said.